MIRANDA 326

 Disqualification Stories that do not meet these rules will be disqualified before reaching the jury.

-Results September 15, 2026, opening day of Hispanic Heritage Month
+Results September 15, 2026, opening day of Hispanic Heritage Month, celebrated in the USA.

 Jury International jury of writers and academics appointed by Saludos Connection, in collaboration with Literal Magazine.
 Stories are evaluated anonymously.
 The jury's decision is final.